Olical/HashStorage/README.md

 A user can click the first and then the second links.
 The volume will stay the same but the file will be overwritten.

+### Manipulating with JavaScript

+Sometimes you may want to update the hash programmatically, such as when the user scrolls or a video finishes.
+You can do this easily with the `set` method.
+It works exactly the same as the link method so the objects will be merged not overwritten.
+The following example assumes that you have already created an instance of `HashStorage` called `hs`.

+	// Change the volume from the previous example hs.set({
+		music: {
+			volume: 8
+		}
+	});

 ## License

 [![Creative Commons License](http://i.creativecommons.org/l/by/3.0/88x31.png)](http://creativecommons.org/licenses/by/3.0/)